apache/mynewt-site/docs/newt/install/newt_mac.md

 This page shows you how to install the following versions of newt:

-* Upgrade to or install the latest stable version (1.1.0).
+* Upgrade to or install the latest release version (1.1.0).
 * Install earlier release versions.
 * Install the latest from the master branch (unstable).